julieraptor/julieraptor-ust-svp/README.md

 # julieraptor-ust-svp
-Database for julieraptor's UST, USTx, SVP, TSSLN, etc. files for vocal synth
+Database for julieraptor's UST, USTx, SVP, TSSLN, etc. files for vocal synth.

+You can find the files in their respective folders!

 # Attribution
 - When publishing work with these files, you are required to state the author of the original files.